seandlg/blog/content/posts/2020-10-06-data-analysis-around-jelly-party/index.md

 Ttest_indResult(statistic=17.166169405158687, pvalue=1.5361992613156065e-65)
 ```

-Since we use `Ttest_indResult` we must divide our (already neglibibly small) `pvalue` by 2 ([see here why](https://stackoverflow.com/a/49834007/7383573)), but obviously we remain correct (at least statistically speaking) in our assumption that Youtube sessions are shorter than Netflix sessions.
+Since we use `Ttest_indResult`, which is a two-sided test, but we're interested in a one-sided test, we must divide our (already neglibibly small) `pvalue` by 2 ([see here why](https://stackoverflow.com/a/49834007/7383573)).
+We still remain correct (at least statistically speaking) in our assumption that Youtube sessions are shorter than Netflix sessions.

 # Takeaways